Andyjingliu/cs50-final/README.md

 Overview

 For my CS50 final project, I designed and built a fully custom CMS (Content Management System) and website using Flask, SQLite, Markdown, HTML/CSS, and a small layer of JavaScript.
-The site serves as a platform for my long-form commentary on China's current events and provide in-depth analysis.
+The site serves as a platform for my long-form analysis, news commentary, and videos connected to my YouTube channel.
 I also integrated a dynamic video section connected to my YouTube channel.

 The project includes:
 	•	A public-facing homepage with dynamic hero + about sections